WHAT WE TREAT

 A2: Recovery time varies based on the individual and the severity of the condition.
 Physiotherapy can provide significant relief within a few weeks to a few months.

-Q3: Is surgery necessary for piriformis syndrome?
+Q3: Is surgery necessary for Piriformis pain syndrome?

 Q4: Can piriformis syndrome recur after treatment?